-df an ORFik experiment outdir directory to save to (default: NULL, no saving) scores scoring function (default: $c("sum", "transcriptNormalized"))$, see ?coverageScorings for possible scores. colors Which colors to use, default auto color from function experiment.colors, new color per library type.
-Else assign colors yourself. title title of ggplot windowSize size of binned windows, default: 100 returnPlot return plot from function, default is.null(outdir), so TRUE if outdir is not defined. dfr an ORFik experiment of RNA-seq to normalize against.
-Will add RNA normalized to plot name if this is done. idName A character ID to add to saved name of plot, if you make several plots in the same folder, and same experiment, like splitting transcripts in two groups like targets / nontargets etc. (default: "") plot.ext character, default: ".pdf".
-Alternatives: ".png" or ".jpg".
+df an ORFik experiment outdir directory to save to (default: NULL, no saving) scores scoring function (default: c("sum", "transcriptNormalized")), see ?coverageScorings for possible scores. colors Which colors to use, default auto color from function experiment.colors, new color per library type.
+Else assign colors yourself. title title of ggplot windowSize size of binned windows, minimum of 'wanted_window_size' and minimum of ranges given.
+Will inform you if windowSize is < wanted_window_size. returnPlot return plot from function, default is.null(outdir), so TRUE if outdir is not defined. dfr an ORFik experiment of RNA-seq to normalize against.
+Will add RNA normalized to plot name if this is done. idName A character ID to add to saved name of plot, if you make several plots in the same folder, and same experiment, like splitting transcripts in two groups like targets / nontargets etc. (default: "")